Cluster Synchronization via Graph Laplacian Eigenvectors: Introduction

 \section{Introduction}

 The study of complex networks and their dynamical behaviors has been a fertile ground for understanding synchronization phenomena across different fields.
 From meso-scale neural activation, to power flow networks, numerous complex networks exhibit interacting oscillatory behavior.
 In the study of these systems, it is often natural to ask what sort of synchronization behaviors can occur.
-In recent years, there has been evidence from neuroscience of an unexplored relationship between resting state clusters in the brain and the Laplacian eigenvectors of functional connectivity networks \cite{atasoy_human_2016}.
-Existing theory does not sufficiently explain the correspondence between functional clustering and structurally defined eigenvectors, particularly in the presence of high amounts of noise.
+In recent years, there has been evidence from neuroscience of an unexplored relationship between resting state clusters in the brain and the Laplacian eigenvectors of functional connectivity networks.\cite{atasoy_human_2016} While existing studies increasingly recognize the role of non-pairwise interactions in shaping complex neuronal synchrony,\cite{majhi_patterns_2025} they fall short of explaining the correspondence between functional clustering and structurally defined eigenvectors, particularly in the presence of high amounts of noise.
 Our work approaches this question from the perspective of network oscillatory models, closing this gap between structural and functional clusters.

-Pioneering work by Kuramoto \cite{Kuramoto_chem_oscillations} on what is now called the Kuramoto model, brought fundamental insights into how coupled oscillators spontaneously synchronize, and laid the groundwork for subsequent investigations into network-level synchronization dynamics \cite{strogatz_kuramoto_2000}.
-The Kuramoto model and its derivatives are used as an abstraction of oscillatory behavior for study.
+Pioneering work by Kuramoto\cite{Kuramoto_chem_oscillations} on what is now called the Kuramoto model, brought fundamental insights into how coupled oscillators spontaneously synchronize, and laid the groundwork for subsequent investigations into network-level synchronization dynamics.\cite{strogatz_kuramoto_2000} The Kuramoto model and its derivatives are used as an abstraction of coupled periodic behavior for study.
 This model represents vertices as oscillators and couples their differential equations over the edges of the network.
 Consider a weighted graph $G$ with adjacency matrix $A$.
-For every vertex $i$, define the natural frequency as $\omega_i\in \R$.
+Let $\sigma\in \R_{\geq 0}$ be a global coupling constant, and for every vertex $i$, define the natural frequency as $\omega_i\in \R$.
 Then the phase of vertex $i$ over time is determined by the differential equation

+The synchronization dynamics of coupled oscillator models can take many forms.
+In this paper we explore full synchronization and clustered dynamics in the context of the Kuramoto model, but in more general coupled oscillator models, there exist a broad range of hybrid synchronization patterns, as reviewed by Parastesh et al.,\cite{parastesh2021chimeras} studying chimera states emerging from structurally heterogeneous or imperfectly symmetric networks.
+In parallel, studies have also demonstrated that cluster synchronization can arise not only from network symmetries but also from nonlinear coupling effects.
+For instance, Skardal et al.\cite{skardal_cluster_2011} and Gong and Pikovsky\cite{gong_low-dimensional_2019} have shown that higher-order harmonic terms in the coupling function can induce multi-cluster dynamics even in fully connected networks without structural heterogeneity.